 The binary installation of the tool also includes a daemon, which in larger-scale testing can prevent potential skews in the test results by keeping the JVM warm.

 Modes of operation:

 The cassandra-stress tool creates a keyspace called Keyspace1 and within that, tables named Standard1, Super1, Counter1, and SuperCounter1, depending on what type of table is being tested.
-These are automatically created the first time you run the stress test and will be reused on subsequent runs unless you drop the keyspace using CQL or CLI.
+These are automatically created the first time you run the stress test and will be reused on subsequent runs unless you drop the keyspace using CQL.
 It is not possible to change the names; they are hard-coded.